 Laser intervention in Early stages of Age-related macular Degeneration (LEAD) study

-The LEAD study is a 36-month, multicenter, randomized, sham-controlled trial of nanosecond laser used to slow progression of intermediate stage AMD.
+The LEAD study is a 36-month, multicentre, randomised, sham-controlled trial of nanosecond laser used to slow progression of intermediate stage AMD.
 It reported the primary outcome in 2018.
 In participants with iAMD without signs of late AMD, no significant difference in the overall progression rate to late AMD between those receiving laser and sham treatment were observed.

 However, subthreshold nanosecond laser treatment may have a role in slowing progression for those without coexistent RPD and may be inappropriate in those with RPD, warranting caution when considering treatment in clinical phenotypes with RPD.
-We continue to follow the majority of cases for 5 years and will see the last participants in mid 2020.
 (ACTRN12612000704897) and (NCT01790802).
+We continue to explore the use of the nanosecond laser in AMD.

 Microperimetry in Atrophy Progression Study (MAPS)

-This project aims to develop a multi-spectral functional imaging technique for assessing rod photoreceptor function objectively with a high spatial resolution.
+This project aims to determine unique imaging signatures in people with various clinical appearances of AMD to help determine risk of progression.
 The technique will allow better studying the disease pathophysiology and monitoring progression clinically.

-This research is conducted in collaboration with A/Prof Peter van Wijngaarden and Dr Xavier Hadoux.
+This research is conducted in collaboration with Associate Professor Peter van Wijngaarden and Dr Xavier Hadoux.

 Using Artificial intelligence (AI) to analyse OCT images in AMD